WillCodeForCats/solaredge-modbus-multi/.github/ISSUE_TEMPLATE/change_request.md

 A clear and concise description of what the feature should be.

 **What should be updated or changed?**
-If applicable, add screenshots or edits of the proposed feature that help describe it.
+A clear and concise description of the proposed new or updated behavior.

 **Home Assistant (please complete the following information):**
  - Home Assistant Core Version: